Britney Spears asks judge to end court conservatorship - News Break

 LOS ANGELES — Britney Spears asked a Los Angeles judge on Wednesday to end her long-running conservatorship, which has dominated the pop star’s life for the past 13 years.

 “I’m traumatized, I’m not happy,” Spears, 39, told a Los Angeles Superior Court judge. ”I can’t sleep.
-I’m so angry, It’s insane.”
+I’m so angry, I’m insane.”

 Spears called the conservatorship “abusive,” and criticized her father and others who have controlled it, according to The Associated Press.